flightaware/cpptcl/doc/freefun.md

 You probably noticed that the exposed functions can have parameters and can return values.

-Functions with up to 9 parameters can be exposed.

 At the moment, parameters and the return value of exposed functions can have the following types:

 *   std::string, char const *